 If you are pursuing the MEd in special education, you must complete a field-based, capstone experience – regardless of licensure needs.

-Field-based, capstone experiences vary depending upon whether you wish to attain an initial teaching license via Lynchburg College, or graduate without gaining an initial licensure via Lynchburg College.
+Field-based, capstone experiences vary depending upon whether you wish to attain an initial teaching license via University of Lynchburg, or graduate without gaining an initial licensure via University of Lynchburg.

 Your options include:

 For those students who are seeking their initial teaching license via University of Lynchburg.